-The Griffin Legacy asks for a transformation of the West Basin into a lively and spacious lakeside promenade, realising City Hill as the heart of the City Centre and Constitution Avenue becoming a grand boulevard.
+The Griffin Legacy asks for a transformation of the West Basin into a lively and spacious lakeside promenade, realising the City Hill precinct as the heart of the City Centre and Constitution Avenue becoming a grand boulevard.

 Amendments to the National Capital Plan (NCP) provide strategic directions for the transformation of the City Hill precinct, the rejuvenation of Constitution Avenue and the redevelopment of West Basin.